 Dr. Walden and I are here to help you inspire anti-racism as a leader in a way that’s not cancel culture, with the understanding that most of us are at a beginning level in literacy around what we mean by anti-racism, in creating an inclusive environment.
 As one of our first course participants said, “This is the best structured and most informative anti-racism training I’ve done.”

-This is a course for leaders at every level of the organization.
-It includes four, one hour live sessions and we’ll leverage Torch’s platform for contain additional material to support the time in between classes and provide the ability to communicate with other course participants.
+This course, for leaders at every level of the organization, included four, one hour live sessions and that leveraged Torch’s platform for contain additional material to support the time in between classes and provide the ability to communicate with other course participants.

 Together we can be on the more just side of history as we enter this period of anti-racism and how to integrate it as a professional in the workplace.